MathewHDYT/OneShare/_docs/notes/haskell/higher_order_functions.md

 foldl f v (x:xs) = foldl f (f v x) xs
 ```

-It is best to think of `foldl f v` in a non-recurisve manner.
+It is best to think of `foldl f v` in a non-recursive manner.
 In terms of an operator `#` that is assumed to associate to the left.

 ### The composition operator